 Botanical Gardens (Jardin Botanique)

-I am always a fan of a garden and this one offers many activities for kids and adults.
+I have always been a fan of gardens, and this one offers many activities for kids and adults.
 The thematic gardens will interest adults.
 The interactive gardens and scheduled kids’ activities will make the littles happy.
-There are a few restaurants here, so it is also a convenient spot to grab lunch.
+A few restaurants are here, so it is also a convenient spot to grab lunch.

 Insectarium

-This museum of bugs, bugs and more bugs is inside the grounds of the botanical garden.
-Most of the insects are dead and behind glass, but there are terrariums around too.
+This museum of bugs, bugs, and more bugs is inside the botanical garden’s grounds.
+Most of the insects are dead and behind glass, but there are terrariums around, too.
 Entrance is included with your ticket to the Jardin Botanique.

 Right behind the Insectarium is a playground.
-Right next to that is a delightful kiosk with really good soft serve ice cream… and some interesting toppings.
+Next to that is a delightful kiosk with really good soft-serve ice cream and some interesting toppings.
 If you dare, you can have yours topped with chocolate-covered termites!

 Courtyard of the Senses

 This was one of my favorite things we saw in Montreal.
-Admission is free, as it is right outside of the south gates of the Botanical Garden.
-This sensory garden is a touch, look and smell garden, meant for the visually impaired, but open to anyone.
-The docents are generally visually-impaired.
+Admission is free, as it is right outside the south gates of the Botanical Garden.
+This sensory garden is a touch, look, and smell garden meant for the visually impaired but open to anyone.
+The docents are generally visually impaired.

 Notre Dame-Basilica, Aura

-After our time at the Space for Life, we headed back into central Montreal to take in the Aura Light show in the Notre Dame Basilica.
+After our time at the Space for Life, we headed back to central Montreal to see the Aura Light show at the Notre Dame Basilica.

-Buy your tickets for this light show in this Gothic Revivial-style church completed in 1843.
+Buy tickets for this light show in this Gothic Revivial-style church completed in 1843.

 Have dinner in Downtown Montreal